rjsalvadorr/portfolio-v6/content/page/cv/index.md

 ### Ontario College Advanced Diploma,<br/>George Brown College

 _Architectural Technology
-Sep 2021 - Ongoing
+Sep 2021 - Present
+Core technologies -- AutoCAD, Sketchup, Adobe Illustrator, Adobe Photoshop, Revit
 Toronto, ON_

-...
+- Helped start a student network for architectural/interior design students (Architectural Studies Collective)
+- Learning to work with 2D and 3D graphics at a demanding level of precision.
+- Becoming familiar with design principles, modern building techniques and standards.

 ### Software Engineer,<br/>Uncharted Software

+_Nov 2019 – Apr 2021
-_Core technologies -- Ember.js, Node.js, Express, Cytoscape
+Core technologies -- Ember.js, Node.js, Express, Cytoscape
-Nov 2019 – Apr 2021
 Toronto, ON_

-Uncharted Software is proud of solving tough problems visually, and they’ve built products for finance, law enforcement, and other industries.
-Here, I worked on the UI for an inference engine that helped teams make better decisions in extremely complex situations.
-The front-end of the project was built around Ember.js, and interfaces with a data corpus collected through machine learning.
+- Worked on the UI for an inference engine that helped teams make better decisions in extremely complex situations.

-- Focused on improving the efficiency and usability of the UI
+- Focused on improving the efficiency and usability of the UI, which interfaced with a data corpus collected through machine learning.
-- Integrated and maintained modules built by computer scientists and researchers
+- Integrated and maintained modules built by computer scientists and researchers.

 ### UI Web Developer,<br/>Intelex Technologies

+_Jun 2017 – Feb 2019
-_Core technologies -- React, Node.js, .NET, SQL Server
+Core technologies -- React, Node.js, .NET, SQL Server
-Jun 2017 – Feb 2019
 Toronto, ON_

-Intelex caters to the Environment, Health, Safety, and Quality industry, and helps professionals keep workplaces around the world safe and sustainable.
-The EHSQ Alliance was a social network that fostered collaboration and knowledge-sharing among EHSQ professionals.
-The project was built with ReactJS, and was integrated with the main Intelex application.

-- Developed and maintained a new UI for an older application.
-As our codebase grew, I focused more on maintaining clean architecture and testing standards.
+- Developed and maintained a new UI for an application catering to the Environment, Health, Safety, and Quality industry.
+- As our codebase grew, I focused more on maintaining clean architecture and testing standards.
 - Was part of a front-end architecture group that monitored our web app to find areas of improvement.

 ### Technical Developer,<br/>Jonah Group

+_Sep 2014 – Nov 2016
-_Core technologies -- J2EE, Struts, Spring, Oracle 11g
+Core technologies -- J2EE, Struts, Spring, Oracle 11g
-Sep 2014 – Nov 2016
 Toronto, ON_

-RouteOne is an auto financing company which helps car dealers streamline credit applications for buying and leasing vehicles.
+- Delivered customized features for our client, RouteOne.
+Their auto financing web app helped car dealers streamline credit applications for vehicles.
 At the time, their system connected 18,000+ dealerships with 1,400+ finance sources.
-The web application used J2EE, Struts, and Spring as core technologies.

-- Delivered customized features for our client, even under tight deadlines.
+- Delivered work under tight deadlines.
 In one case, I delivered a feature that normally took two months in just three weeks.
 - Ensured that pages conformed to visual specs.
 Implemented responsive designs to make pages usable on multiple devices.